Why Google Is Training 130,000 Electricians

 Tech culture worships digital gods: apps, founders, stock prices.

-But this?
-This is humbling.
+But this, this is humbling.

-All your dreams live inside a box someone else wired.
+Because the truth is all your dreams live inside a box someone else wired.

 You might remember Japan’s space-based solar energy plan.
-Beaming solar energy from orbit to Earth sounds wild…but it’s becoming real.
+Beaming solar energy from orbit to Earth sounds wild, but it’s becoming real.
+That kind of power could fuel AI data centers day and night.

 But to plug that power in?

-Yeah.
+Yeah, you guessed it.
 You’ll need an electrician.

 In every place AI is going, electricians go first.
 If we can get them there.